Distinguished Faculty Fellows

 Bo Edvardsson is a professor at CTF-Service Research Center and Vice Rector of Karlstad University in Sweden.
 His research areas include service management and service marketing, value creation through service and service logic, service infusion in manufacturing, service culture, and service strategy.
 In 2008, Professor Edvardsson received the RESER award, “Commendation for Lifetime Achievement to Scholarship,” from the European Association for Service Research.
 From 2005- 2010, he served as the editor at the International Journal of Service Industry Management.
 In addition to his other academic achievements, Professor Edvardsson is a member of the editorial staff of the International Journal of Service Industry Management, Managing Service Quality, International Journal of Internet Marketing & Advertising and Journal of Service Research.
 Professor Edvardsson received his undergrad degree in economics from Uppsala University and his PhD in agricultural economics from Uppsala University and the University of Minnesota.

 Dr. Bitner is the PetSmart Chair in Services Leadership and Professor of Marketing at the W.P.
 Carey School of Business at Arizona State University.
 Additionally, she is the Executive Director of Carey’s Center for Services Leadership.
 She has co-authored a prominent textbook on services marketing and serves on the Board of the American Marketing Association (AMA).
 Her current research is in the areas of service infusion strategies for goods manufacturers and the strategic roles that technology and front-line employees play in defining customer satisfaction with services.
 Her research has been published in the top industry journals.
 In 2003, Dr. Bitner received the Career Contributions to the Service Discipline award from the AMA.
-Click here for her full bio.
-In June 2013, Dr. Bitner will become the Editor of the Journal of Service Research (JSR).
+In June 2013, Dr. Bitner became the Editor of the Journal of Service Research (JSR).

 Claes Fornell is the founder and chairman of the American Customer Satisfaction Index (ACSI) He is one of the world’s leading experts on Customer Satisfaction Measurement and Customer Asset Management and is responsible for the development and design of the ACSI, a national Economic Indicator, and for similar indices in Europe and Asia.
 He is also the Donald C. Cook Professor of Business Administration at the University of Michigan.
 Born and raised in Sweden, Claes Fornell received a Doctorate in Economics in 1976 from the University of Lund, Sweden and taught at Duke and Northwestern University after completing study as a Fulbright Scholar at the University of California at Berkeley.
 He was awarded an honorary doctorate of Economics from the Stockholm School of Economics in 2009, honorary University professor at Tianjin University in 2007, and honorary university professor at Renmin University in 2005.
 Claes Fornell has written more that 60 articles and books.
 He also has served on the editorial board of all the major academic journals in the field and regularly appears in both broadcast and print media as an expert on customer satisfaction and its implications on corporate performance and financial markets.
 According to a 2008 study by the Institute of Operations Research and Management Sciences (INFORMS), he is the most influential marketing scholar in the world in both business and academia.
 Claes Fornell’s most recent book – The Satisfied Customer: Winners and Losers in the Battle for Buyer Preference was recently published in Italian and Spanish.